shyamsastha/shyamsastha.github.io/index.md

 If you would like to collaborate, please get in touch!

 ## News
+*   Health Sharing Study for Collective Care published in arXiv \| Sep 2025
 *   TIES Paper accepted at CSCW 25 \| Aug 2025
 *   WiP Paper accepted at CHI 25 Late-breaking Work \| Feb 2025
 *   Short Paper on BLIPS accepted at COMPASS 2024 \| Jul 2024